The Palmer Law Firm

 The Indian constitution protects gender equality, but on issues of marriage, divorce and inheritance, different religious communities are governed by their own so-called personal laws.
 Whether a person is subject to those laws is usually determined by their religion at birth.
 Muslim clerics and scholars have rebuffed demands for unifying personal laws into a common civil code for all Indian citizens—advocated by Prime Minister Narendra Modi’s Bharatiya Janata Party—rejecting what they call attempts to interfere with their religious practices in Hindu-majority India.
 There are more than 170 million Muslims in the country out of a 1.2 billion population.
 Muslim women’s rights groups argue that the practice of triple talaq misinterprets the Quran and is protected by orthodox Muslim men to perpetuate patriarchy.
 In her petition, Ms. Bano asks the court to declare it illegal as it “practically treats women like chattel,” infringes their “basic right to live with dignity” and violates their fundamental rights to equality and life guaranteed under the constitution.

-Need more information about this or any other topic involving family law in Texas?
+Need more information about this or other family law topics in Texas?

 Click the button below to book a

-FREE ATTORNEY CONSULT
+FREE ATTORNEY CONSULTATION

 Book Now